0t3b2017/LearningPython/README.md

 # LearningPython
-MyStudies of Python using the book Learning Python
+MyStudies of Python using the book Learning Python.